mightypirate1/DRL-Tetris/README.md

 ```
 env = environment.make("FullSize-v0")
 ```

+As I want to maintain full flexibility w.r.t what constitutes an action-space, there are no current plans on full gym-integration, but that - as all other things - might change with time.

 ## Contribute!
 If you want to get involved in this project and want to know what needs to be done, feel free to contact me and I will be happy to discuss!